YiJio/fes-api-project/README.md

 * Quick link: <a target="blank" href="https://fes-api-project-6.vercel.app/">API Project</a>.

 ## Overview
-This project was done for the final API project in the FES Week 6 bootcamp.
+This project was done for the final API project for the FES Week 6 bootcamp.
 This is a continuation of the API project done in Week 4, but I chose to use another metro-related API this time.
 I used a public API that I created (links to <a href="https://github.com/YiJio/cantonprt/">repo</a> and <a href="https://cantonprtapi.com/">site</a>) to fetch services, lines, and stations data.

 ## Changelog
+**[1.1] - 2024/11/25**
+* Did some mobile styling.
+* Line page basically finished, implement station page next.

 **[1.1] - 2024/11/24**
 * Line page finished 80%, implement station tip next.
 * Search page finished.